 Goal 1: A diversified and thriving economy that offers a wide range of business and work opportunities as well as consumer choice.

 Objective 1.4 Appropriate infrastructure is in place to support economic growth.

-Goal 2: A safe, accessible and connected community where everyone has the opportunity to contribute and belong.
-Objective 2.1 To support people through all stages of life.
-Goal 4: A liveable, sustainable and well-designed built environment that is accessible to all.
+Goal 2: A safe, accessible and connected community where everyone has the all

+Goal 4: A liveable, sustainable and well-designed built environment that is accessible to

 Objective 4.5 Shire buildings, gardens and grounds are fit for purpose and well maintained.